keocol/SAML-Nuts/README.md

 # SAML-Nuts
-Simple python scripts to deploy different SAML implementation attacks.
-It assumes you know your way around SAML attacks and just need to save some time....
+Simple python scripts "use them as templates to build upon" to deploy different SAML implementation attacks.